paritytech/polkadot-sdk/BRIDGES.md

 git remote add -f bridges git@github.com:paritytech/parity-bridges-common.git
 ```

-If you plan to contribute back, consider forking the repository on Github and adding
+If you plan to contribute back, consider forking the repository on GitHub and adding
 your personal fork as a remote as well.
 ```
 git remote add -f my-bridges git@github.com:tomusdrw/parity-bridges-common.git